 In March of 2022, the long wait had finally come to an end.
-It had taken five months but my new 2022 Yamaha MT-09 SP arrived at my local dealership.
-The upside of having waited so long was that I was in the front of the line for setup – to my amazement, Martin Moto had the bike ready for me to pick up the day after arrival.
+It had taken five months, but my new 2022 Yamaha MT-09 SP arrived at my local dealership.
+The upside of waiting so long was that I was in the front of the line for setup – to my amazement, Martin Moto had the bike ready for me to pick up the day after arrival.

 Taking ownership of my MT-09 was bittersweet.
 On one hand, I was getting an amazing machine that I could grow into for years to come.
 On the other hand, I was giving up a motorcycle that I had grown very attached to in the two short years that I owned it.

 You see, it all came down to the Pre-Owned Motorcycle Market.
 Despite having owned my 2018 Honda CB650F for nearly two years and riding it for roughly 9,000 Miles, the trade-in value on my motorcycle was nearly what I originally paid for it.
 In a sense, I feel like I was given the opportunity to own and ride my Honda for nearly two years and all it cost me was a few hundred dollars and periodic maintenance.

 Additionally, I was in a unique situation where I was able to continue riding my CB650F while waiting for my Yamaha to arrive.
 Even better yet, the additional miles added to the odometer made a minimal impact on the value of my trade.

 Making The Move – Trading in my 2018 Honda CB650F

 As Theodore Roosevelt famously said, Comparison is the Thief of Joy.